 Blockchains have been getting attention for many reasons as we’ll discuss in this post, but one of those core themes is decentralisation.

-We don't often stop to think about it, but we place a great deal of trust in third parties - be they banks or other services - to authenticate, approve and keep records of our transactions.
+We don't often stop to think about it, but we place a great deal of trust in third parties - be that banks or other services - to authenticate, approve and keep records of our transactions.
 We ask and pay them to manage our accounts and protect our interests.

 However, decentralisation is a hallmark of cryptocurrencies.
 Much of their appeal (lower fees, faster transaction times, use all around the world) lies in the fact that they are not subject to the management of governments or institutions.

 But just how does this work in practice?

 How are transactions in cryptocurrency authenticated and approved?

 How are they processed and recorded?

 A blockchain is an online, distributed peer-to-peer ledger.
 Much like a database which keeps records, a blockchain keeps track of information.
 However unlike a database that stores it on a computer system, blockchains store the information online throughout the distributed network.